mhadidg/mhadidg.github.io/content/posts/living-coding/index.md

 ### Edit #1

-Wow!
 This post had so many great [comments and discussions] on HN.
-Thank you HNers for sharing your thoughts and experiences.

 Highlighting the top comment as I think it deserves more attention.

 > I won't attempt to generalize from my case, but let me offer a personal anecdote.
 >